wavefrontHQ/docs/pages/doc/trace_data_query.md

 2. Finds the traces that contain at least one qualifying span.
 3. Uses duration thresholds (if you specified any) to filter the set of returned traces.

-For example, you can query for traces that each have a member span that meets all of the following criteria:
+For example, you can query for traces that each have at least one member span that meets all of the following criteria:
 * Represents an operation called `dispatch` that is performed by a service called `delivery`.
 * Represents work done on a cluster called `us-west-2`.
 * Is associated with a custom tag `env=production`.